 Website rank checker.
 This tool can be used both to check the website’s PageRank and to check the PageRank of a specific web page.

 Google’s PageRank Calculator.
 This calculator will provide you with the most accurate results that are likely to diverge from the ones shown in Google Toolbar but will approach to original PageRank numbers.

-Visual PageRank.This tool is a visual guide that helps seeing which incoming links give more value to a given page.
+Visual PageRank.This tool is a visual guide that helps see which incoming links give more value to a given page.
 It also shows links with nofollow status.

 Google PageRankThis service specializes in checking websites’ popularity and trying to predict the estimated PageRank of a given page in the future.
 The results should not be considered accurate, though.

 PageRank Overlay.
-The creators of this tool highly recommend using it for monitoring pageranks of your competitor’s websites, but you can also check the relevance of your own.
-The tool can analyze and sum up individual values of each website page to give you the overall website PageRank, which is quite useful in case of Magento websites with lots of pages.
+The creators of this tool highly recommend using it for monitoring the page ranks of your competitor’s websites, but you can also check the relevance of your own.
+The tool can analyze and sum up individual values of each website page to give you the overall website PageRank, which is quite useful in the case of Magento websites with lots of pages.